Skip to content

 • Heart failure – When taken Intravenously, Dopamine increases contractility and blood pressure.

-• Cardiogenic shock – Dopamine, when given IV, can cause renal vasodilation, improving the Glomerular Filtration Rate, increases sodium excretion, and raises urine output, increases tissue percussion, and stabilizes the blood pressure.
+• Cardiogenic shock – Dopamine, when given IV, can cause renal vasodilation, improving the Glomerular Filtration Rate, increasing sodium excretion, raising urine output, increasing tissue percussion, and stabilizing the blood pressure.

 Dopamine Management